Symptoms Of Low T

 What Symptoms Indicate Low Testosterone in The Body?

-While testosterone is inherently considered to be a male sex hormone, minimal amounts of it are also found in women.
-This hormone helps in bone and muscle development, sperm production, hair growth, deepening of the voice and other characteristics that relate to appearance.
-Although it is a natural phenomenon for testosterone levels to plummet as one gets older, the AUA (American Urology Association) indicates that anything below 300ng of the hormone per deciliter of blood is a red flag that the hormone levels are low.
-While the only way to confirm the testosterone level is through a blood test, several symptoms point to the deficiency of this hormone in your body.
+While testosterone is inherently considered to be a male sex hormone, testosterone is also found in women.
+This hormone helps with muscle development and core stability, bone strengthening, energy, sleep, and libido, just to name a few.
+Although it is a natural phenomenon for testosterone levels to decline as one gets older, the only way to confirm testosterone levels is through a blood test.
+Several of the following symptoms can point to a deficiency of this hormone in the body.

 Feeling unusually tired even after resting for a considerable amount of time or showing lack of vigor in exercise or movement may be a sign of low testosterone.